eclipse/repairnator/doc/repairnator-config.md

 This attribute is mandatory when executing repairnator-pipeline outside a docker container.

-This attribute defines the path of maven home (and not of M2 repository!).
+This attribute defines the path of Maven home (and not of M2 repository!).

 Its default value is `$MAVEN_HOME`.

 ### Switches

-This section defines all the other switches that can be used
+This section defines all the other switches that can be used.

 #### BEARS_MODE